...

 It’s no secret that some presenters do not say thank you after their speech, so what do you gain by thanking your audience?

-1. Helps you reinforce already established value.
+1. It helps you reinforce already established values.

 2. Strengthens speaker-audience relationships.